vkuhlmann/vkuhlmann.github.io/latex/configuration/installation.md

 ## Perl (Windows only)

 On Mac and Linux, Perl is installed by default.
-You can skip this step.
+Non-Windows users can skip this step.

 <!-- :::warning -->